17 July 2022

 [0.0,1.0,0.0,0.0,-0.9193953882637205,0.0,4.0,20.069867797120825,-6.0,-265.9036412154172]

-also the issue of convergence that we decided to ignore during this
+issue of convergence that we decided to ignore during

 functions are

-even risk saying that the Haskell internals are much more optimized than
+risk saying that the Haskell internals are much more

-one could hope to be when solving by hand.
+optimized than one could hope to be when solving by

 To sum everything up, I want to note a cool fact that I’ve only realized after writing the entire post: there is a direct relationship between this method of solving ODEs and forward-mode automatic differentiation!